-When your dentist has diagnosed that you have a “mouthful” of oral health problems that need to be fixed, there are times when you have doubts if all of the prescribed dental work are absolutely necessary.
+When your dentist in Chula Vista, San Diego has diagnosed that you have a “mouthful” of oral health problems that need to be fixed, there are times when you have doubts if all of the prescribed dental work is absolutely necessary.

 Don’t worry, it’s perfectly normal.

-Each dentist has a unique background and have encountered various dental health problems in their practice.
+Each dentist has a unique background and has encountered various dental health problems in their practice.